THE ULTIMATE OBLIQUES WORKOUT GUIDE

 This first exercise in these oblique workouts without weights will allow you to tap into the bottom-up rotational movement pattern that the obliques are responsible for.

-HOW TO DO IT: You’re not just pulling your knees in towards your chest.
-You want to focus on sliding your body from one cheek to the other in order to position yourself to create a nice, strong contraction.
+- Pull your knees in towards your chest, sliding your body from one cheek to the other in order to position yourself to create a nice, strong contraction in the obliques.

 WHAT MAKES IT EFFECTIVE: Bringing the legs into the chest maximizes the intense contraction through rotation both right and left.